Are Tracks Worth It? Pros and Cons

 Not for High Speeds

-The way tracks are designed with a different gear ratio; they go about half as fast as wheels with the same engine RPM.
+The way tracks are designed with a different gear ratio, they go about half as fast as wheels with the same engine RPM.

 Not as Nimble

 Tracks are bulkier than tires and need a larger turning radius to turn.
-They are also heavier, effectively making them a bit more challenging to use in any form of technical riding that requires a lot of fast maneuvering.
+They are also heavier, making them a bit more challenging to use in any form of technical riding that requires a lot of fast maneuvering.

 With tracks, you are far less likely to get stuck, but when you do, getting unstuck is not always a fun experience.